mdl29/emoji-shooter/readme.md

 ### Sequence:
 1. Target is placed upright, pressing the switch.
 2. Player shoots a rubber band at the target.
-3. Target jump, releasing the switch.
+3. Target jumps, releasing the switch.
 4. Arduino detects the switch state change and registers a hit.
 5. Score is sent to the web frontend and updated.